 - Social business.
 This category consists of companies whose purpose is primarily social.
 Profits are reinvested in combating exclusion, environmental protection, development and solidarity.

 The Paris Financial Centre is committed to sustainable finance and a low-carbon economy

 Since the early 2000s, the Paris Financial Centre has developed significant expertise and fostered a strong ecosystem around ESG criteria and, more broadly, green and sustainable finance.

 The highlight of this mobilisation was the first Climate Finance Day organised at UNESCO in Paris in preparation for COP21 in 2015.
 This event, where financial players announced their first significant commitments, notably on divestment from coal, marked a real wake-up call and proved an accelerator of this mobilisation both in France and internationally.

-To bring together economic actors committed to this path, the Paris Financial Centre in 2017 created "Finance for Tomorrow" (now a branch of Paris EUROPLACE) dedicated to green and sustainable finance, with the aim of positioning Paris as a leading hub for issues of green and sustainable finance.
+To bring together economic actors committed to this path, the Paris Financial Centre in 2017 created "Finance for Tomorrow", now Institut de la Finance Durable (a branch of Paris EUROPLACE) dedicated to green and sustainable finance, with the aim of positioning Paris as a leading hub for issues of green and sustainable finance.

 Financial players the world over must come together and mobilise to accelerate the energy transition.
 The standards of sustainable finance must be fully integrated throughout the sector.